nivit/polybar-module-news/README.md

 show_menu="yes"
-menu_lines="20"  # number of news to show in the menu menu_prompt="find news" rofi_options="-i"  # -i makes dmenu saerches case-insensitive
+menu_lines="20"  # number of news to show in the menu menu_prompt="find news" rofi_options="-i"  # -i makes dmenu searches case-insensitive

 # number of characters for the output
 # zero means no limit